-The overlap fermions have the exact zero modes in their spectra.
-Therefore, we inspected the influence of the external magnetic fields on the topological charges and instantons.
-We made the distributions of the topological charges and estimated the number of instantons and anti-instantons from the topological charges.
-We did not detect a significant impact of the external magnetic fields on the number of instantons and anti-instantons because the statistics are insufficient.
+Overlap fermions have exact zero modes in their spectra.
+Therefore, we inspected the influence of external magnetic fields on the topological charges and instantons.
+We made histograms of the topological charges and estimated the number of instantons and anti-instantons from the topological charge distributions.
+We did not detect a significant impact of external magnetic fields on the number of instantons and anti-instantons because the statistics are insufficient.

-However, we discovered that the chiral magnetic effect at the low temperature is that the formation of the topological charges changes because the number of zero modes decreases slightly when the intensity of the external magnetic fields increases.
-As a result, the number of instantons and anti-instantons decreases at the low temperature with increasing the strength of the external magnetic fields.
-At the low temperature, we demonstrated that the spectral density and the number of instantons and anti-instantons decline as the intensity of the external magnetic fields increases.
-This result suggests that intensifying magnetic fields weaken chiral symmetry breaking.
-In addition, we demonstrated that in full QCD, the creations of the zero modes are suppressed compared to the outcomes of quenched QCD and the model calculations.
+However, we discovered that the chiral magnetic effect at low temperature is that the formation of the topological charges changes because the number of zero modes decreases slightly when the intensity of external magnetic fields increases.
+As a result, the number of instantons and anti-instantons decreases at low temperature with increasing strength of external magnetic fields.
+At low temperature, we demonstrated that the spectral density and the number of instantons and anti-instantons decline as the intensity of external magnetic fields increases.
+This result suggests that intensifying magnetic fields weakens chiral symmetry breaking.
+In addition, we demonstrated that in full QCD, the creations of zero modes are suppressed compared to the outcomes of quenched QCD and model calculations.

-We have demonstrated that the number of instantons and anti-instantons increases with lengthening the total physical length of the monopole loops in the study of quenched QCD~\cite{DiGH4}.
-However, in this study, we showed that, at the low temperature, the monopole density increases, while the number of instantons and anti-instantons decreases, with increasing the intensity of the external magnetic fields.
-This finding conflicts with prior research, and we suppose that this difference comes from the effects of the magnetic fields on the monopoles and instantons.
+We demonstrated that the number of instantons and anti-instantons increases with lengthening the total physical length of monopole loops in the study of quenched QCD~\cite{DiGH4}.
+However, in this study, we showed that at low temperature the monopole density increases while the number of instantons and anti-instantons decreases with increasing the intensity of external magnetic fields.
+This finding conflicts with prior research, and we suppose that this difference comes from the effects of magnetic fields on monopoles and instantons.

-Next, to clarify any unforeseen and unclear effects on observables that could arise from using the smeared link variables, we performed APE smearing to the link variables of the standard configurations at the low and finite temperatures.
-We demonstrated the significant effects on the monopoles, spectra of the overlap Dirac operator, and chiral condensate in the chiral limit caused by performing smearing to the link variables.
+Next to clarify any unforeseen and unclear effects on observables that could arise from using the smeared link variables, we performed APE smearing to the link variables of standard configurations at low and high temperatures.
+We demonstrated significant effects on monopoles, spectra of the overlap Dirac operator, and chiral condensate in the chiral limit caused by smearing to link variables.